jakala-na/next-contentful-starterkit/cypress/README.md

 ## Installation and running locally

-After a project was cloned, make sure to install dependencies using `yarn`
+After a project was cloned, make sure to install dependencies using `pnpm`

-Next just run `yarn cypress open` to open the Cypress Web App
+Next just run `pnpm cypress open` to open the Cypress Web App

 ### CI execution or running headless

-You can run cypress without a GUI in command line with `yarn cypress run` - for e2e tests
+You can run cypress without a GUI in command line with `pnpm cypress run` - for e2e tests

-`yarn cypress run --component` - for component tests
+`pnpm cypress run --component` - for component tests